 Through an assignment by FNF to us of its rights and obligations under agreements between FNF and FIS and a novation of those agreements, we entered into agreements with FIS whereby certain FIS subsidiaries are able to access and use certain title records owned by our title company subsidiaries.
 The FIS subsidiaries covered by the agreement will be granted access to (i) the database of previously issued title policies (the "starter repository"), and (ii) certain other physical title records and information (the "back plant") and will be permitted to use the retrieved information solely in connection with the issuance of title insurance products that FIS offers as part of its business.
 The FIS subsidiaries that are covered by the agreement may create proprietary means of technical access to the starter repository, but this does not apply to the back plant since the back plant consists of physical documents and records that cannot be accessed electronically.
 Our applicable title company subsidiaries retain ownership of the starter repository, the back plant and all related programs, databases, and materials.
-FIS will pay fees to us for the access to the starter repository and the back plant and will reimburse our subsidiaries for payment of certain taxes and government charges.
-FIS will also indemnify us for third party claims arising from any errors or omissions in the starter repository and the back plant or the provision of access under the agreements.
+FIS will pay fees to us for the access to the starter repository and the back plant or the provision of access under the agreement.
 In addition, FIS is responsible for costs incurred as a result of unauthorized access to the database and records.
 With regard to dispute resolution, if either FIS or we institutes an action against the other party for breach, such other party has the option, within 30 days of the notice of such action, to institute an arbitration proceeding and stay the other action.